|

 Horn tops are H-shaped chart patterns that perform best when found on the weekly charts.
 The

-performance is very good, especially in a bull market.
-Horn tops tend to hide in a bear market.
-Discovered by Thomas
+performance is good, especially in a bear market.
+Discovered by Thomas Bulkowski in 1998.

 Important Bull Market Results for Horn Tops